What are Canopy's Content Categories?

 The Remote Connections category includes remote access apps, such as remote support, FTP clients, apps for accessing IP cameras remotely, etc.

-Social Networks:
+Social Media:

 Sports: